scholarslab/scholarslab.github.io/collections/_people/kavya-annapareddy.md

 roles:
 - Makerspace Technologist, 2021-2023
 ---

-Expert in Button Making, 3D Printing, Sewing, Wacom Drawing Tablet, Adobe Creative Suite
+Kavya Annapareddy was a Makerspace Technologist 2021-2023, with expertise in Button Making, 3D Printing, Sewing, Wacom Drawing Tablet, and Adobe Creative Suite.